anilademyener/fedora-post-install/README.md

-# fedora-post-install
+# Fedora Post Installer
-My personal post-installer for Fedora GNU/Linux
+My personal post-installer for Fedora GNU/Linux.
+It features a command line interface, and does my preferred system configurations.